derekdkim/portfolio/README.md

 # Derek Kim's Personal Website

-This portfolio site was built using Gatsby and Chakra UI.
+This portfolio site was built in 2021 using Gatsby and Chakra UI.

-Work in progress
+# Usage

+Visit the site!